Skip to main content

 Do I have to be retired to use senior college waivers in New Jersey?

 Not always.
 Rutgers specifically requires retired New Jersey residents for its senior audit program, but other schools such as NJCU focus more on age, residency, and admissions status.
-That is why you should never assume one campus rule applies everywhere else.
+Never assume one campus rule applies everywhere else.

 Where can I find free computer classes or smartphone help near me in New Jersey?

-Start with the public library directory, then call your nearest branch and ask for adult tech help.
-If you have vision loss, use LEAP.
+Start with your local public library, then ask for adult tech help, one-on-one device help, or beginner computer classes.
+If you have vision loss, ask about LEAP.
 If you want help comparing local choices, call the ADRC at 1-877-222-3737.

 What if I want a real degree, not just an audit class?

-Then look at CCOG first.
-An audit class is great for enrichment, but it does not usually give academic credit.
-If you are income-eligible and want your first associate degree, CCOG can be much more valuable than a senior waiver.
+Look at CCOG first.
+An audit class is useful for enrichment, but it does not usually give academic credit.
+If you are income-eligible and want your first associate degree, CCOG can be much more useful than a senior waiver.

 Can a caregiver or adult child help a senior sign up?

-Yes, and in many cases that is the smartest way to start.
+Yes.
 A caregiver can help compare library, county, and college options, create email logins, and make the first calls.
-Just remember that schools may need the student’s permission before discussing some account details.
+Schools may need the student’s permission before discussing some account details.

 Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official school, library, or program guidance.
 Individual outcomes cannot be guaranteed.